- Corporate Profile

 Protecting the Information of Intuit Customers and Third Parties

-If a supplier is required to gather they will responsibly collect, use and protect the data and personal information that customers give to Intuit.
+If a supplier is required to gather data, they will responsibly collect, use and protect the data and personal information that customers give to Intuit.
 This includes the data and personal information that our customers give us about their own customers or employees.
-Personal information from Intuit customers includes names, e-mail and street addresses, telephone numbers and login identification.
-It also includes tax return, credit card, financial account or personal health information, benefits information, Social Security, national identification and driver's license numbers.

-This Code will be updated annually to keep it relevant based on feedback from internal and external stakeholders.
-Suppliers should take appropriate steps to ensure that the principles of this Code are communicated to their employees and throughout their own supply chains.
-Suppliers should also take appropriate steps to ensure that the principles of this Code are adopted and applied by their employees, suppliers, agents and contractors to the extent applicable.
+Intuit suppliers agree to ensure that the principles of this Code are communicated to their employees and throughout their respective supply chains as appropriate.
+Suppliers should also take proactive and appropriate steps to ensure the principles of this Code are adopted and applied by their suppliers, agents and contractors to the extent applicable.

 Right to Audit

-Intuit has the right to periodically perform evaluations to ensure that the Supplier, its subcontractors and its next-tier suppliers are complying with this Code and with applicable laws and regulations.
-Intuit may visit (and/or have external monitors visit) supplier facilities, with or without notice, to assess compliance with this Code and to audit Supplier's wage, hour, payroll, and other worker records and practices.
+Intuit has the right to periodically perform evaluations to ensure that our suppliers, their subcontractors and their next-tier suppliers are complying with this Code and with applicable laws and regulations.
+Intuit has the right to visit (and/or have external monitors visit) supplier facilities, with or without notice, to assess compliance with this Code and the law.

 Contact Information and Escalation Procedures

 You may contact the Integrity Line at any time by calling: